The Most Common OS X El Capitan

 Generally speaking, OS X El Capitan runs great on most new Macs, but you may not so luck if you are working on an old Mac.
 Many users are complaining about the sluggish and stutter experience of the El Capitan on their old model Macs.
 Why is your Mac running slow?
 The reason for that can be due to a variety of issues, and having too much junk files like Internet caches, cookies, system or user cache files is one of the greatest causes.

 It can be a energy-consuming task to find out the junk file from your Mac.
-So you can use a free and trustworthy Mac cleaning tool like MacClean to locate & remove all Internet junk, system junk, user junk, application junk, and more from your Mac quickly.
+So you can use a nice and trustworthy Mac cleaning tool like MacClean to locate & remove all Internet junk, system junk, user junk, application junk, and more from your Mac quickly.

 You May Like: Top 4 Mac Cleaner Review >